Challacombe

 Challacombe is a small village on the edge of the Exmoor National Park, in Devon, England.
 The village has a small general shop/Post Office and a single pub, the Black Venus.
 The village is on the B3358 road and is 5 miles west of Simonsbath.

 Landmarks

 Believed to be the only inn in England bearing this name, The Black Venus Inn is an old stone-built pub, a historic 16th century building with low ceiling and original beams.

 West Challacombe Manor is a medieval manor house in the area.
 It is described as a "white-washed house with rendered walls and Georgian framed windows on the south slope of Little Hangman Hill and looks like an archetypal Devon farmhouse rather than a medieval manor house."
-It was restored between 1993-1999.
+It was restored between 1993 and 1999.
 Also of note is the historic Packhorse Bridge and Challacombe Church.

 The nearby Shoulsbury castle is an Iron Age hill fort.